Mechanically Stabilized Earth Walls and Reinforced Soil Slopes

 REGISTRATIONS due by received by Aug.
 29. Later registrations accepted pending available space.

 A 10% discount coupon toward the purchase of MSEW and ReSSA software

 packages will be available to all participants in these courses.

-REGISTRATION CONFIRMATION: A confirmation e-mail including directions to campus and parking will be sent on or before Monday, October 1, 2012.
+REGISTRATION CONFIRMATION: A confirmation e-mail will be sent on or before Friday, August 29th.

 ACCOMMODATIONS and TRANSPORTATION: Participants are responsible for making their own housing and transportation arrangements.
 Air transportation should be arranged to either Philadelphia or Baltimore airport.
 Call early and ask if the University of Delaware affiliated rates are available for the dates you are requesting from the following hotels:

 Courtyard by Marriott - UD Campus Hotel - 400 Pencader Way, Newark, DE, 1-302-737-0900

 The following are each less than two miles from campus:

 Sleep Inn - 630 S. College Ave.(Rt.896N), Newark, DE, 1-302-453-1700

 Howard Johnson Inn - 1119 S. College Ave., Newark, DE, 1-302-368-8521